polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 This RFC fulfills requirement (6) with the region validity check, ensuring that parachains never exceed either the explicit or implicit maximum allocated to the region.

 This RFC fulfills requirement (7) with the scheduling lenience logic, by setting an effective limit on how far behind the maximum possible utilized coretime a region can be.

+This RFC fulfills requirement (8) by accommodating regions ranging from single-block short-term regions to very long-term scheduled regions.
+This encompasses the entire possible range of what is possible to schedule on the relay chain.

 ## Drawbacks